mindscan-de/BrightFlux/README.md

 Decision Tree Analysis
 * combine that system with the CheapLithium system (decision gag/decision tree) for automated decisions based on the content of log files for automated log file analysis

-Search Engine Support
-* combine that system with the FuriousIron code search system

 Generic text File Readers